richardanaya/hypershape/README.md

 ## Project status

-* basic elements are implemented
+* basic elements are implemented and functional
 * want to add less distructive changes to 3D scene when dom changes
 * want to add more lights
 * want to support more 3D formats